metalibm/metalibm/README.md

     - make sure metalibm's top directory is in your PYTHONPATH

 ## USAGE
-Example of metafunctions can be found under the metalibm_functions directory.
+Example of metafunctions can be found under the **metalibm_functions/** directory.

-* Example to generate a faithful (default) approximation of the exponential function for single precision and a x86 AVX2 target:
+* Example to generate a faithful (default) approximation of the exponential function for single precision on a x86 AVX2 target:
 ```python2 metalibm_functions/ml_exp.py --precision binary32 --target x86_avx2 --output x86_avx2_exp2d.c ```

 * Explore the other functions of this directory, e.g. :